jlutteringer/jlutteringer.github.io/Tabletop RPG/Sci-Fi RPG/items.md

 _Sniper Rifle_
 1d12 (extreme, ballistic, cumbersome, two-handed, encumbrance[3])

 * [Specialization] Advanced Scoping: The dropoff range of the sniper rifle is infinite.
-The weapon can strike a target at any range, but attacks with disadvantage.
+The weapon can strike a target at any range, but attacks with disadvantage outside of normal range bands.

 _Long Blade_
 1d10 (melee, physical, two-handed, encumbrance[1])